 If the DSP configuration contains n-x buses, it is possible to setup an off-air conference between n-x owner channels.
-After pressing this key, all n-x owner channels become half-lit and members of a conference can be selected (full-lit).
+After pressing this key, all n-x owner channels become half-lit, and members of a conference can be selected (fully-lit).
 As soon as their fader is closed, they will be able to talk to each other.
-The conference setup is immediately edited, also while the console is still in the setup mode.
+The conference setup is immediately edited, also while the console is still in setup mode.
 This allows for frequent changes of the conference members, e.g. during election reports.
 Talking to a member of the conference will activate talkback to the whole conference at the same time.

-SETUP: CONF ON
+CONF: ON

-The ON key is lit as soon as a conference is set up.
-The conferencing may temporarily be deactivated by clicking on the conference icon in the toolbar or by pressing CONF ON on the control bay.
-In this case the conference definition is retained.
-As soon as the conference is reactivated globally (by pressing CONF ON or clicking on the conference icon in the toolbar again), the previously selected channels may talk to each other again.
+The CONF: ON key is lit as soon as a conference is set up.
+The conferencing may temporarily be deactivated by clicking on the conference icon in the toolbar or by pressing CONF: ON on the control bay.
+In this case the conference defi nition is retained.
+As soon as the conference is reactivated globally (by pressing CONF: ON or clicking on the conference icon in the toolbar again), the previously selected channels may talk to each other again.

+Colored:

-Grayed out Colored Colored, crossed out The conference icon in the toolbar has three states:
+The conference icon in the toolbar has three states:

-No conference active nor defined
+Grayed out (as shown above): No conference active nor defined